Your Year-End Financial Planning Checklist

 A variety of life events can also have an impact on your financial priorities.
 Some examples include:

 - A job loss or change can affect your emergency savings funds and may suggest a pause in contributions to your retirement accounts.

 - A new child, marriage or divorce may encourage you to take a closer look at your budget, savings and investments.

 - Reaching a milestone age indicates nearing or in-retirement may trigger discussions about withdrawals from your retirement or IRA accounts.

 2. Analyze Your Annual Spending

 If you have a household budget, see how well you were able to stick to it throughout the year.
 What were the outliers?
 Do you need to adjust for next year, and if so, how?
-Are there any expected big expenses coming up in 2021 you need to plan for?
+Are there any expected big expenses coming up you need to plan for?